 2. Downsides

-Its firmer, control-oriented midsole can feel unforgiving for users who need plush heel shock absorption—those users may prefer maximal trainers like the Ghost Max.
+Its firmer, control-oriented midsole can feel unforgiving for users who need plush heel shock absorption—those users may prefer maximal trainers like the Brooks Ghost Max.

 3. Final Verdict